-Table 5-1 Emergency Level Determination is provided to assist with decision criteria to determine emergency level.
+Table 5-1- Emergency Level Determination

-Table 5-1 Emergency Level Determination Event Example Situation Emergency Level Erosion of Spillway flowing with active erosion gullies Potential Failure Spillway Spillway flowing with significant erosion and head cutting advancing rapidly toward reservoir Imminent Failure Embankment Overtopping Reservoir level reaches higher than 380.4 feet NAVD88 and is increasing Potential failure Water from the reservoir is flowing over the top of the dam Imminent Failure New seepage areas in or near dam Non-Failure Seepage New seepage areas with cloudy discharge or increasing flow rate Potential Failure Seepage with increasing and significant flow rate Imminent Failure Sinkholes Observation of new sinkhole in reservoir area or on embankment Potential failure Rapidly enlarging sinkhole Imminent failure Embankment Cracking or New cracks in embankment greater than 1/4-inch-wide without seepage Non-Failure Settlement Cracks in the embankment with seepage Potential Failure Visual shallow slippage Non-Failure Embankment Movement Visual deep-seated movement/slippage of embankment Potential Failure wiovement Sudden or rapidly proceeding slides of embankment slope Imminent Failure Measurable earthquake reported within 50 miles of the dam Non-Failure Earthquake resulting in visible damage to dam or appurtenances Potential Failure Earthquakes Earthquake resulting in uncontrolled release of water over dam or rapidly developing flow through cracks or rapidly developing erosion through increased seepage Imminent Failure Fire Significant fire in the area that affects access to the dam Non-Failure Instruments Instrumentation readings beyond predetermined values Non-Failure Releases causing erosion around outlet works Non-Failure Outlet System Failure Uncontrolled releases through the outlet but the dam's structural integrity is still maintained Potential Failure ranure Uncontrolled releases through the outlet with dam failure imminent Imminent Failure Security Verified bomb threat that, if carried out, could result in damage to the dam Potential failure Threat Detonated bomb that has resulted in damage to the dam or appurtenances Imminent failure Sabatanal Damage that could adversely impact the functioning of the dam Non-failure Sabotage/ Vandalism Damage that has resulted in seepage flow Potential failure , un aun sin Damage that has resulted in uncontrolled water release Imminent failure
+Table 5-1- Emergency Level Determination Event Example Situation Emergency Level Erosion of Spillway flowing with active erosion gullies Potential Failure Spillway Spillway flaving with significant arcsion and had outting Embankment Overtopping Reservoir level reaches higher than 414.4 feet NAVD88 and is increasing (i.e. water level is above spillway crest and is increasing).
+Potential failure Water from the reservoir is flowing over the top of the dam Imminent Failure New seepage areas in or near dam Non-Failure Seepage New seepage areas with cloudy discharge or increasing flow rate Potential Failure Seepage with increasing and significant flow rate Imminent Failure Sinkholes Observation of new sinkhole in reservoir area or on embankment Potential failure Rapidly enlarging sinkhole Imminent failure Embankment Cracking or New cracks in embankment greater than 1/4-inch-wide without seepage Non-Failure Settlement Cracks in the embankment with seepage Potential Failure Embankment Visual shallow slippage Non-Failure Movement Visual deep-seated movement/slippage of embankment Potential Failure Wiovement Sudden or rapidly proceeding slides of embankment slope Imminent Failure Measurable earthquake reported within 50 miles of the dam Non-Failure Earthquake resulting in visible damage to dam or appurtenances Potential Failure Earthquakes Earthquake resulting in uncontrolled release of water over dam or rapidly developing flow through cracks or rapidly developing erosion through increased seepage Imminent Failure Fire Significant fire in the area that affects access to the dam Non-Failure Instruments Instrumentation readings beyond predetermined values Non-Failure Releases causing erosion around outlet works Non-Failure Outlet System Failure Uncontrolled releases through the outlet but the dam's structural integrity is still maintained Potential Failure Uncontrolled releases through the outlet with dam failure imminent Imminent Failure Security Threat Verified bomb threat that, if carried out, could result in damage to the dam Potential failure Detonated bomb that has resulted in damage to the dam or appurtenances Imminent failure Sahatasal Damage that could adversely impact the functioning of the dam Non-failure Sabotage/ Vandalism Damage that has resulted in seepage flow Potential failure v anuansm Damage that has resulted in uncontrolled water release Imminent failure